-- A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules. - Promulgation of rules related to licensure is necessary under statute.
+A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

+Promulgation of rules related to licensure is necessary under statute.
 This supplies a regulatory framework for the practice of osteopathic medicine and surgery.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules. - B. Describe the difference between current behavior/practice and desired behavior/practice.
+The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

+B. Describe the difference between current behavior/practice and desired behavior/practice.

 Statute regulates the practice of osteopathic medicine and surgery.
 This mandates licensure for provision of those services.
-The rules update standards of educational programs and add clarifications.
-These additions will make compliance easier for applicants and licensees.
+Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.